 Morgan was full of praise for Strauss, who left the role in October 2018 to help with his late wife’s cancer treatment.

-“He was a huge part of building up to this summer, and he still is in many ways,” said Morgan.
+“He was a huge part of building up to this summer, and he still is in many ways,” Morgan said.
 “He put in a the foundations of everything, he put a lot of trust in people, gave great direction.
 He backed people to do what they do, which there’s a lot to be said for.
 He’ll be watching and hopefully he enjoys it.”

 For Morgan, the opportunity to inspire a new generation on home soil is something he is mindful of, with his side unlikely to be fazed by the pressure of such a task.